Our IFRS masterclasses

 The subjects covered include in particular the new standards almost all of the topics that companies encounter when applying IFRS.
 They range for example from revenue from contracts with customers to specific accounting rules related to financial instruments and consolidation.
 You may subscribe to masterclasses or to separate masterclasses you deem relevant.

-Before the classroomsession participants receive an e-learn ‘Leasing Standard’:
+Before the classroomsession participants receive an e-learn: IFRS 9 for corporates:

-The IFRS masterclasses are for professionals with a background in finance in an accounting, reporting and/or controlling role and for everyone else who is interested in the practical application of IFRS 16.
+The IFRS masterclasses are for professionals with a background in finance and who work in an accounting, reporting and/or controlling role and for everyone else who is interested in the practical application of IFRS.
 Basic accounting knowledge and experience is required to use the knowledge offered during these masterclasses to its utmost.

 Who are the trainers?

-The trainers are professionals and members of the PwC Capital Markets and Accounting Advisory Services (CMAAS) group who assists numerous clients with IFRS transition projects and/or complex IFRS accounting topics.
+The trainers are professionals and members of the PwC Capital Markets and Accounting Advisory Services (CMAAS) group who use the IFRS standards assisting clients with IFRS transitions and/or complex IFRS accounting topics on a daily basis.